rsergio07/watsonx-ai-demo-lab/demo-instructions/repository-challenge.md

   ```

 ### 8. Collaborate Using Pull Requests
+- Create at least one issue in your repository with a task to complete.
-- Create at least one pull request (PR) to merge a feature branch into `main`.
+- Then create at least one pull request (PR) to merge a feature branch into `main`.
 - Use detailed PR descriptions to explain the changes made or new files added.
 - Review the PR and, if satisfied, approve and merge it.